 Regional application This measure can be implemented throughout the Czech Republic.
-Target group energy consumers Projects targeted at Additional excise duty on selected energy-generating products for selected groups of energy users.
+Regional application This measure can be implemented throughout the czech kepublic.
+Target group energy consumers Projects targeted at end users Additional excise duty on selected energy-generating products for selected groups of energy users.

+end users selected groups of energy users.
 Effectiveness Making energy more expensive will ultimately lead to a reduction in consumption.